 - Their Payments feature

 Payments is Aspiration’s bill pay feature.
 Not only does this feature allow you to pay your bills, but it also allows you to pay your friends.
 However, unlike other bill pay and money transfer features (like Zelle), Aspiration’s Payments feature sends payees a paper check with your name, address, and optional memo if you choose to include one.
 This feature is available at no charge to the account holder.

 Since this feature is sending a paper check, you can expect the payee to receive the check within 5-7 business days from the send date.
 Fortunately, Aspiration doesn’t limit the number of payments that can be scheduled and they don’t limit the amount of money you can send.

 Aspiration Impact Measurement (AIM)

 AIM is a pretty unique feature as it allows you to see the impact you’re making on the planet and people based on your spending habits.
 This feature will provide you with a score that is determined by the types of businesses you frequent.
 The score is calculated by how the businesses treat their employees, customers, community, and environment.
 So, businesses are given a score and you’re given a score based on where you do your shopping.

 Aspiration shares that they created AIM “so that we can all think about how our everyday spending can make the world a better place.”
 This may sound very “kumbaya”, but there’s no denying that they’ve created an innovative feature.
-If you’re not too keen on this feature, you are given the option to turn it off in the Mobile App’s settings.

 What We Like